-issuer registration number; and
+issuer registration number;

-(viii) tax reference number.
+tax reference number; and

+Whether the distribution is made from capital or income reserves.

-7.37 An issuer must immediately release an announcement on SENS if the issuer has failed to make a distribution to holders of debt securities on the distribution date.
-The announcement should contain details of the nature and extent of such failure and suggested remedial steps.
+7.55 An issuer must release an announcement on SENS as soon as the issuer becomes aware that it will not be able to make a distribution on the distribution date or if the issuer has failed to make a distribution to holders of debt securities on the distribution date, an announcement must be released immediately on SENS.
+The announcement should contain details of the nature and extent of such failure, the impact of the failure under the terms and conditions of the debt securities and suggested remedial steps.

-7.38 …(unchanged).
+7.56 …(unchanged).